 The library remains open on all the days of the year except on two National Holidays i.e. 26th January and 15th August.

-Bhai Gurdas Library is subscribing 87 Foreign and 146 Indian Journals.
+Bhai Gurdas Library is subscribing 65 Foreign and 124 Indian Journals.
 In addition to it Library is also receiving about 150 journals as gift.
-The library is a member of INFLIBNET UGC-Infonet e-journals Consortium Programme which is providing access to 7500+ e-journals and some databases.
+The library is a member of INFLIBNET UGC-Infonet e-journals Consortium Programme which is providing access to 7032+ e-journals and some databases.
 Almost all the disciplines are covered in the e-journals.
-Bhai Gurdas Library is also subscribing more than 416 Journals through INDEST.
+Besides, Bhai Gurdas Library is also subscribing more than 2200+ e Journals and 4 databases.
+Access to more than 15612 ebooks of reputed publishers are also provided by Bhai Gurdas Library.

 Bhai Gurdas Library is a member of DELNET(Developing Library Network).
 This will help the faculty and researchers to procure those books, articles and documents from other educational Institutions through DELNET which are not available in our University.

 The library has its own computer section.
-All library operations such as house keeping, bibliographic services, cataloguing of new books, preparation of data base of books with complete bibliographical details of all books and serial control are carried out by computer section.
-Bar-coding of books is being done at a rapid speed in order to make the circulation work fully computerized.
+All library operations such as housekeeping, bibliographic services, preparation of data base of books with complete bibliographical details of all books and serial control are carried out by computer section.
+RFID tag on books is being done at a rapid speed in order to make the circulation work fully computerized.
 It has prepared a number of databases of books, periodicals, manuscripts etc. Database of books written by faculty members has also been prepared by this section.
+This section also indulges in checking of Plagiarism of articles, Ph.D. theses and other documents through “Ouriginal” software provided by INFLIBNET.

 Website of Bhai Gurdas Library

 Bhai Gurdas Library has its own webpage.
 The address of this webpage is http://library.gndu.ac.in.
-This webpage can also be accessed from the Guru Nanak Dev University Website www.gndu.ac.in under the Library option of oncampus.
+This webpage can also be accessed from the Guru Nanak Dev University Website www.gndu.ac.in under the Bhai Gurdas Library option of Facilities.
 This website contains useful information about library services.
 It also contains bibliographic detail of manuscripts in five volumes, department wise list of subscribed printed journals, subscribed e-journals and list of Ph.D. theses.
-Website is updated regularly in order to cater the needs of the users
+Website is updated regularly in order to cater the needs of the users.

 OPAC (Online Public Access Catalogue)